MicrosoftLearning/AI-102-AIEngineer/Instructions/21-video-indexer.md

 ![Video Indexer widgets in a web page](./images/video-indexer-widgets.png)

+## Use the Video Indexer REST API

+Video Indexer provides a REST API that you can use to upload and manage videos in your account.

+### Get your API details

+To use the Video Indexer API, you need some information to authenticate requests:

+1. In the [Video Indexer portal](https://www.videoindexer.ai/), expand the menu (≡) and select the **Account settings** page.
+2. Note the **Account ID** on this page - you will need it later.
+3. Open a new browser tab and go to the [Video Indexer developer portal](https://api-portal.videoindexer.ai/), signing in using the credentials for your Video Indexer account.
+4. On the **Products** page, select **Authorization**.
+5. If you already have a subscription for the Authorization API, select it.
+Otherwise, create a new subscription.
+6. On the page with your subscription(s), observe that you have been assigned two keys (primary and secondary) for each subscription.
+Then select **Show** for any of the keys to see it.
+You will need this key shortly.

+> If you are using a free Video indexer account, the *location* is always "trial".
+If you have upgraded to a full

+### Use the REST API

+Now that you have the account ID and an API key, you can use the REST API to work with videos in your account.
+In this procedure, you'll use a PowerShell script to make REST calls; but the same principles apply with HTTP utilities such as cURL or Postman, or any programming language capable of sending and receiving JSON over HTTP.

+All interactions with the Video Indexer REST API follow the same pattern:

+- An initial request to the **AccessToken** method with the API key in the header is used to obtain an access token.
+- Subsequent requests use the access token to authenticate when calling REST methods to work with videos.

+1. In Visual Studio Code, in the **21-video-indexer** folder, open **get-videos.ps1**.
+2. In the PowerShell script, replace the **YOUR_ACCOUNT_ID** and **YOUR_API_KEY** placeholders with the account ID and API key values you identified previously.
+3. Observe that the *location* for a free account is "trial".
+If you have created an unrestricted Video Indexer account (with an associated Azure resource), you can change this to the location where your Azure resource is provisioned (for example "eastus").
+4. Review the code in the script, noting that invokes two REST methods: one to get an access token, and another to list the videos in your account.
+5. Save your changes, and then at the top-right of the script pane, use the **&#9655;** button to run the script.
+6. View the JSON response from the REST service, which should contain details of the **responsible_ai** video you indexed previously.

 ## More information

 For more information about **Video Indexer****, see the [Video Indexer documentation](https://docs.microsoft.com/azure/media-services/video-indexer/).